THE YOUNG GODS Lucidogen (Intoxygene)

 YOUNG GODS Second Nature (Intoxygene)

 Following on from the excellent "Lucidogen" single, Young Gods' fifth long player could be described as the acceptable face of industrial.
 Certainly, compared to the grinding electronic noise proffered by the likes of Cubanate and Front Line Assembly, "Second Nature" is positively psychedelic.
 The Young Gods sound majors on swirling synthesisers and clattering percussion tracks, happily avoiding the comedy growling so beloved of many of their contemporaries.
 Which makes "Second Nature" an enjoyable enough way to fritter away an hour, but over the course of proceedings Franz Treichler's distinctively European vocals tend to grate a little, and I'm reminded of the fact that it was the genuinely ground-breaking and experimental remixes that offered the most entertainment on that single.
-But if Young Gods are your bag, rest assured that it’s hard to imagine them delivering an album more crushingly competent than this.
+But if Young Gods are your bag, rest assured that its hard to imagine them delivering an album more crushingly competent than this.